 - Make a Game of it

 When you get past security, take time to go to the bathroom (airplane bathrooms are extremely tiny….too tight for child and parent.)
 Walk around to expend energy.
-You’ll sit a LONG time on the plane… Maybe they’ll even be tired enough to take a nap!! 🙂
+“Tire” them out!!! ha!!
+You’ll sit a LONG time on the plane… Maybe they’ll even slip off into an in flight nap!! 🙂

 This is a video from TSA about going through security with children.
 It’s very informative – all in 2 min. 🙂

 Bottom Line: Children do best when they know what is coming, know what to expect, and know what is expected of them.
-The more you can prepare them for what will happen, the better off you’ll be.
+The more you can prepare your child for TSA Security, the better off you’ll be.

 For more information on traveling with children:

-- Dollar Store ‘Finds’ for the Frugal Traveler
+- Dollar Tree Items for the Frugal Traveler